mikechambers/dispatch/README.md

 Download the dispatch.py script, and place it in a location you will remember.

+### Sync to Reading mode on macOS

-Run the script with the following command:
+Open the terminal application, switch to the directory where the script is saved, and then run the script with the following command:

 ```bash
 python3 dispatch.py